yycunc/FIREcaller/README.md

 ## News and Updates
 Sep 25, 2019
 * Version 1.10 released
-  + Loose the filtering criterion for "bad bins" to that a bin will removed if 25% of its neighboring bins are "bad".
+  + Loosened the criterion for a "bad bin".
+Previously, a bin is considered to be bad if ANY of its neighboring bins within 200kb is bad.
+Now loosened to allow <=25% bad neighboring bins.
   + Fixing an error that cause a lack of convergence

 Sep 4, 2019